-Get a ‘taste’ of Colorado: Denver bids farewell to summer with a huge food (and music) festival in downtown.
-The Taste of Colorado from Sept.
-2 - Sept.
-5 in Civic Center Park draws dozens of restaurants that show off their standout menu items sold as “tastes” (read: small bites).
-Yes, you’re thinking what we’re thinking.
+Denver bids farewell to summer with a huge food (and music) festival in downtown.
+The Taste of Colorado, in early September in Civic Center Park, draws dozens of restaurants that show off their standout menu items sold as “tastes” (read: small bites).
 You can get fried alligator from Bayou Bob’s Seafood & Southern Cookin’, some roasted corn and black bean tacos from Chuey Fu’s Latin Asian Grub, and then a coffee-rubbed, bacon-wrapped chicken skewer courtesy of Pazzo’s.
 And that’s just warming up.

 Plus, the weekend is packed with free concerts that will spark some nostalgia.

-When you come to Denver during beer fest, you’ll be in good company with beer-loving, pretzel-necklace wearing tourists.
+When you come to Denver during the beer fest, you’ll be in good company with beer-loving, pretzel-necklace wearing tourists.
 Plus, the city is all about its beer during the festival.
 Nearby the Convention Center, The Nickel Diner inside Hotel Teatro will offer up late-night eats each night post-GABF.
-Treat your beer belly to tater tots, charcuterie, house-made pretzels, buttermilk pancakes, chicken and waffles with a Tabasco honey, and a chicken-friend steak sandwich made with bourbon honey mustard and pepper jam.
+Treat your beer belly to tater tots, charcuterie, house-made pretzels, buttermilk pancakes, chicken and waffles with a Tabasco honey, and a chicken-fried steak sandwich made with bourbon honey mustard and pepper jam.